mahostar/WaterFall-Audio-Visulazer/README.md

 # Waterfall Visualizer
-A Python-based tool for visualizing waterfalls, with room for enhancements.
+A Python-based tool for visualizing audio, with room for enhancements.

 ### Project Description
 This project provides a visual representation of output device audio, the source code partly generated using AI.
 It is designed to be extensible and can be implimented in other softweres.